7499th Support Group: 7406th Support Squadron

-On 2 Sep 1997, the National Security Agency (NSA) dedicated at National Vigilance Park, Fort Meade, Maryland an Aerial Reconnaissance Memorial consisting of a refurbished C-130A tail number 57-0453 that has been restored to look identical to C-130A 60-528 when it was shot down.
-The Aerial Reconnaissance Memorial honors all SILENT WARRIORS (all military airborne recon crews) who paid the ultimate price while defending their country.

 7407th Support Squadron

 The 7407th Support Squadron performed airborne photo surveillance.
-They used RB-57A, then RB-57D, and finally RB-57F Canberra aircraft at Rhein-Main AB.

-In late 1955 the squadron received ten highly modified RB-57A-1 Canberra reconnaissance aircraft, These aircraft were modified RB-57As under Project Lightweight (later renamed Project Heartthrob) with higher-thrust J65 engines, a reduction of the crew from two to one, the removal of all items not absolutely essential for the daylight photographic reconnaissance mission. and capable of carrying P-2s, K-17s, K-37s, K-38s, or T-17s cameras in the bomb bay which could be interchanged according to the aircraft's mission.
+They used Martin RB-57A Canberras, then RB-57D, and finally RB-57F Canberra aircraft at Rhein-Main.
+In late 1955 the squadron received ten highly modified RB-57A-1 Canberra reconnaissance aircraft, These aircraft were modified RB-57As under Project Lightweight (later renamed Project Heartthrob) with higher-thrust Wright J65 engines, a reduction of the crew from two to one, the removal of all items not absolutely essential for the daylight photographic reconnaissance mission. and capable of carrying P-2s, K-17, K-37, K-38, or T-17 cameras in the bomb bay which could be interchanged according to the aircraft's mission.
 The intended mission of Project Heart Throb aircraft included day and night, high and low, and visual and photographic reconnaissance.
 The RB-57A was unarmed.
 It was painted with a high gloss black paint which was intended to minimize detection by searchlights.
 The crew was two—one pilot and one photo-navigator.
 The 7407th flew between 16 and 20 sorties before it was closed down.
 These sorties were flown over Czechoslovakia, Hungary and Yugoslavia between September 1955 and Aug 1956 and were usually fairly shallow penetrations.
-Many sorties were tracked by MiG-15s or MiG-17s, but these aircraft lacked sufficient performance to pose a significant threat to the high-flying RB-57As.
+Many sorties were tracked by Mikoyan-Gurevich MiG-15s or Mikoyan-Gurevich MiG-17s, but these aircraft lacked sufficient performance to pose a significant threat to the high-flying RB-57As.
 It is possible that one of these planes was shot down by a surface-to-air missile during the Hungarian Revolution of 1956, after which Heartthrob operations ended.
-Four RB-57s were deployed to the 6021st Reconnaissance Squadron at Yokota Air Base, Japan in early November 1956.
+Four RB-57s were sent to the 6021st Reconnaissance Squadron at Yokota Air Base, Japan in early November 1956.

 Two other B-57s, designated RB-57A-2 were modified with a bulbous nose containing AN/APS-60 mapping radar and a SIGINT direction finder system in 1957 under project SARTAC.
 It is known that they carried a high-capacity data tape recorder in the bomb bay to store intelligence data obtained during sorties, and they were also equipped with doppler navigation radar.
 The aircraft and their missions were very secret and little information about them was ever released.